nxp-imx/imx-sm/sm/doc/rn_cl.md

 SM-84: Remove unnecessary SM clock permissions for the AP {#RN_DETAIL_SM_84}
 ----------

 Removed AP access to some SM clocks.
 Removed SM reservation of the same clocks.
 This was implemented prior to SCMI 3.2 BETA3 when Linux required the rights to enable these clocks.
 No longer required.
+Customers should make similar changes to their cfg files.

 SM-85: Release of M7 CPUWAIT during M7MIX power down may result in unterminated transactions {#RN_DETAIL_SM_85}
 ----------